Listen to This Article:

 2. Create a Business Plan

-Students enrolled in Escoffier’s food entrepreneurship program can engage in a comprehensive business-oriented curriculum that can help prepare them to start a business plan.
+Students enrolled in Escoffier’s food entrepreneurship program can engage in a business-oriented curriculum that can help prepare them to start a business plan.
 They may discuss vetting their food business idea, pitching investors, and forecasting revenue.

 5 Essential Business Plan Components: